qupath/qupath-docs/docs/tutorials/exporting_measurements.rst

 Via the Measurement Exporter
 ============================

-The cleanest way to export different types of measurements in QuPath is with the **Measurement Exporter**.
+The cleanest way to export different types of measurements in QuPath across multiple images is with the **Measurement Exporter**.

 Provided that your images are stored in a :doc:`project <../tutorials/projects>`, you can access it through :menuselection:`Measure --> Export measurements` (as well as |icon_table| --> Export measurements).

 .. figure:: images/measurement_exporter.png
   :width: 70%
   :align: center
+  :class: shadow-image

   The Measurement Exporter

-From there, you can decide from which image(s) the measurements will the be exported (similarly to the :doc:`Run for project <../scripting/workflows_to_scripts>` command in the script editor).
+From there, you can decide from which image(s) the measurements will the be exported (similar to the :doc:`Run for project <../scripting/workflows_to_scripts>` command in the script editor).

-Below the image selection, a small amount of parameters will allow you to shape your output file as you desire:
+Below the image selection, a small number of parameters will allow you to shape your output file as needed:

 1. **Output file**: The desired `full path` location of your output file
 2. **Export type**: The measurement type to be exported (e.g. cells)